Datiswaken/udacity_capstone_project/README.md

 determine a models performance.\
 As can bee seen in the table below, different category-attribute combinations perform better on different combinations of bandwidth and threshold.
 This is not surprising, as every attribute has its own value distribution.
-For the sake of simplicity in the scope of this project, I have chosen the same threshold for all models, 0.01.
+For the sake of simplicity in the scope of this project, I have chosen the same threshold for all models, 0.01, in the web application.
 This means that the 1%-percentile for each attribute is used as a limit value to decide if a value is considered as an outlier or not.\
 The second parameter, bandwidth, can be calculated dynamically with the help of a bandwidth selection algorithm, e.g.